 Why is Secure Photo Sharing Important?

 These days, how you deliver photos to clients says as much about your professionalism as the quality of your work.
-A secure photo sharing system can both protect your business from loss of income by preventing unauthorized downloads, while also demonstrating to potential clients that you take their privacy seriously.
+A secure photo sharing system does double duty: it safeguards your income by preventing unauthorized downloads, maintains quality while demonstrating to potential clients that you take their privacy seriously.

 This article looks at how you can both protect your work from unauthorised use, and methods of sharing or sending photos to clients in a private and secure way.